google/zetasql/docs/functions-and-operators.md

 not representable, then the function returns a  value of zero.
 Returns an error if one of the following is true:

-+ X is a finite value less than 0 and Y is a noninteger
++ X is a finite value less than 0 and Y is a non-integer
 + X is 0 and Y is a finite value less than 0

 The behavior of `POW()` is further illustrated in the table below.